Kamakshi Amman Temple, Mangadu: Temple architecture

 The temple sports the Chola style of Architecture and construction.
 The Raja Gopuram was a recent addition to the Temple.
 The Raja Gopuram or the Main entrance faces South and is 7 tiered with great sculptures on it, But the east entrance is still used by many devotees as there is a market along the road leading to the east gate.
 People buy the flowers, Lemons and other pooja items as they walk through the market into the Temple.

 As we enter the Temple, we find the Ganapati Shrine to the left of the main entrance.
 We pay our respects and as we walk further enter the Main Hall of the Temple.
 We straight proceed to the Sanctum where we can see the " Ardha Meru Maha Yantra " and an idol of Goddess Kamakshi in the Main Shrine.
 The Ardhameru Sri Chakram is the chief divinity in this temple.
 Only Kumkuma archana is performed and no abhishekam is done for Sri Chakram, as it is made up of herbs.

 After this we proceed to walk back, we came across the Shrine of "Tapas Kamakshi" - This was installed at the behest of Kanchi Paramacharya.
 We can also see the various other deities like Lord Surya etc., in the outer courtyard.
 As we circumbulate the Temple, we can see Sapta Matrikas installed right behind in the Main outer courtyard and walk through to the Dwajastambha installed in the Eastern side.
 This completes the visit to the Temple.
 People come here to pray for Marriage, child-birth, promotions, purchasing new house, and other numerous needs.

 After the visit to the Kamakshi Temple, people must proceed to the Vaikunta Perumal Shrine or the Shrine of Lord Vishnu which is about 500 meters away to complete the Visit/pilgrimage.
 Here Lord Vishnu can be seen in a seated posture along with his 2 consorts Sridevi and Bhoodevi holding a ring in his palm that he has brought for the marriage of his sister Kamakshi.
 This is a small temple with separate shrines for Goddess Lakshmi, Sri Andal and Lord Hanuman.

 Administration

 The temple is administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

 The current Dharmakartha (inherited) of the temple is Dr.Manali R.Srinivasan MDS.
 He actively involves into various development programs.

-Kamakshi Amman temple trust manages 6 more temples (famous and infamous) in the locality including Sri Vaikunta Perumal Temple, Velleeswarar Temple, Sri Maanthiyamman Temple, Vinayagar Temple, Gangai Aamman temple, etc.
+Kamakshi Amman temple trust manages 6 more temples in the locality including Sri Vaikunta Perumal Temple, Velleeswarar Temple, Sri Maanthiyamman Temple, Vinayagar Temple, Gangai Aamman temple, etc.